Canto-Network/docs/user-guides/bridging-assets/synapse.md

 The Synapse Bridge supports the following assets on Canto:

-* $USDC
+* USDC
-* $USDT
+* USDT
-* $NOTE
+* NOTE
-* $nUSD
+* nUSD
-* $SYN
+* SYN

 ### Swap Routing

 To ensure deep liquidity when bridging to and from Canto, the Synapse Bridge performs direct cross-chain swaps for just two assets:

-* [$nUSD](https://docs.synapseprotocol.com/reference/faq#synapse-bridge) – Synapse's stablecoin bridge asset
+* [nUSD](https://docs.synapseprotocol.com/reference/faq#synapse-bridge) – Synapse's stablecoin bridge asset
-* [$SYN](https://docs.synapseprotocol.com/reference/faq#the-syn-token) – Synapse's governance and incentive token
+* [SYN](https://docs.synapseprotocol.com/reference/faq#the-syn-token) – Synapse's governance and incentive token

-To send and receive other stablecoins on Canto, the Synapse Bridge swaps to and from $nUSD using chain-specific stableswap pools on the origin and destination chains.
+To send and receive other stablecoins on Canto, the Synapse Bridge swaps to and from nUSD using chain-specific stableswap pools on the origin and destination chains.

-Synapse's [Canto Stableswap Pool](https://synapseprotocol.com/pools/canto2pool) consists of $nUSD and $NOTE, enabling users to bridge stablecoins across chains and swap to and from Canto's native unit of account in a single interaction.
+Synapse's [Canto Stableswap Pool](https://synapseprotocol.com/pools/canto2pool) consists of nUSD and NOTE, enabling users to bridge stablecoins across chains and swap to and from Canto's native unit of account in a single interaction.

-Additionally, the Synapse Bridge integrates the [Canto DEX](../../free-public-infrastructure-fpi/dex.md) for its feeless $USDC <> $NOTE and $USDT <> $NOTE liquidity.
-This means that users can bridge to and from $USDC and $USDT on Canto in a single interaction, via $nUSD and $NOTE.
+Additionally, the Synapse Bridge integrates the [Canto DEX](../../free-public-infrastructure-fpi/dex.md) for its feeless USDC <> NOTE and USDT <> NOTE liquidity.
+This means that users can bridge to and from USDC and USDT on Canto in a single interaction, via nUSD and NOTE.

 For more information about how the Synapse Bridge works, see the [Synapse Protocol documentation](https://docs.synapseprotocol.com/).